Creatif/creatif-ui-sdk/docs/installation.md

 ```

 Creatif ships with its own backend so this might take a while but this is the only
 thing that you have to do to start using Creatif.
+There is also some kind of issues
+that makes `npm install` very slow so if that happens to you, just be patient.
+Everything
+should be working properly.

 If you decide to not create Creatif with a starter project, a runtime error will be
 thrown.
 This is because Creatif cannot be used without configuration.
 Head over to